Our core principles can help you to provide effective CPD for social work workforce.

 Working with a group of employers we have identified the most commonly used tools and models used to measure the impact of CPD activity.

-These resources will help you to include the Professional Capabilities Framework (PCF) in your CPD activity.
+The following resources will help you to include the Professional Capabilities Framework (PCF) in your CPD activity.

 The practice development educator (PDE) role is for registered social worker who support, assess and/or supervise social workers undertaking post qualifying professional development and learning.